 This article was first published in American Lawyer.

-For the full Hedgeweek report on Jersey Hedge Fund Services, please click here
+For the hedgeweek special report on Cayman Hedge Fund Services, please click here

 - Special Reports